-- Take the time to decide on a specific audience, purpose and context before you start writing and try to adopt an appropriate register, tone and language techniques. - Be selective with the material you use from the source texts, combining it with your own original writing; avoid any direct "lifting" of whole sections from the material. - Plan your response, paying close attention to structure and organisation; you do not have to follow the same structure as the source material. - Think about your commentary when planning your response to Section A, noting down any decisions you have made or techniques you have used that you could explore in Section B. - Time your response and make sure you leave enough time for Section B.
+- Take the time to decide on a specific audience, purpose and context before you start writing and try to adopt an appropriate register, tone and language techniques. - Be selective with the material you use from the source texts, combining it with your own original writing; avoid any direct "lifting" of whole sentences or sections from the material, unless deliberately quoting an individual - Plan your response, paying close attention to structure and organisation; you do not have to follow the same structure as the source material. - Think about your commentary when planning your response to Section A, noting down any decisions you have made or techniques you have used that you could explore in Section B. - Time your response and make sure you leave enough time for Section B.